 Then something that should have been pretty obvious happened.
 Before any official language of proclamation to quarantine surfaced, I’d received a notable amount of queries from new and existing players asking about learning guitar online.
 So, by the time the inevitable lock down (here in the UK) started I had plotted and piloted my first few experiments with my consenting guinea pigs and my learning guitar online programme began.

 I hope some of what I and my (human) students have learned may be of use to those students and teachers who are at earlier stages of the learning curve.

 The most important thing of course being:

-But seriously if we can stay at home to work, to learn, to care for someone or just because we can stay at home we should.
+If we can stay at home to work, to learn, to care for someone or just because we can stay at home we should.
 These days even though we have to apply physical distancing.
 We can still much of the time use modern technology to maintain at least some vesion of social interaction.

 There is a vast amount of free resources (lots of cool guitar stuff including this site) on the internet.
 We can use the technology to help us get through this trying time.

 Stay home, stay safe, stay well and keep others well in the process.
 Let's do our best that we can to get through this.
 We here at PG.com wish all of you all the best.